-- 1. The Senior Housing Officer reviews available information and discusses the situation with relevant parties to develop an investigation report which will include a determination of whether or not misconduct or other behaviour contrary to the residence contract took place. - 2.
-The Senior Housing Officer, Resident, and Associate Vice President, Student Life and Learning will meet.
-At this meeting, the Senior Housing Officer will present the investigation report as well as their decision on the resident's contract, including whether or not an eviction will occur. - 3.
-The Resident will have an opportunity to review all the documentation and ask questions of the Senior Housing Officer to understand the decision and next steps. - 4.
-The Senior Housing Officer will provide the Resident with information about the supports and resources available to them as well as their options for requesting a review of the decision. - 5.
-The Associate Vice President of Student Life and Learning will witness the process and is responsible for ensuring that the Resident had an appropriate and reasonable opportunity to review the report, ask questions of the Senior Housing Officer, and be informed of the next steps and review options. - 6.
-The Student Housing Manager will meet with the student separately from the Senior Housing Officer to provide support and assist them with the logistics around any applicable next steps.
+- a.
+The Senior Housing Officer reviews available information and discusses the situation with relevant parties to develop an investigation report which will include a determination of whether or not misconduct or other behaviour contrary to the residence contract took place. - b.
+The Senior Housing Officer, Resident, and Director of Student Life & Learning will meet.
+At this meeting, the Senior Housing Officer will present the investigation report as well as their decision on the resident's contract, including whether or not an eviction will occur.

+- c.
+The Resident will have an opportunity to review all the documentation and ask questions of the Senior Housing Officer to understand the decision and next steps. - d.
+The Senior Housing Officer will provide the Resident with information about the supports and resources available to them as well as their options for requesting a review of the decision. - e.
+The Director of Student Life & Learning will witness the process and is responsible for ensuring that the Resident had an appropriate and reasonable opportunity to review the report, ask questions of the Senior Housing Officer, and be informed of the next steps and review options.